Foundation Phase Profile survey

 Joint NASUWT/NUT Position – Literacy And Numeracy Tests

-The literacy and numeracy framework (LNF) will become statutory for pupils in Wales from reception to year 9 in September 2013, with assessment against the LNF a requirement from September 2014.
-Data from the tests will be collected and analysed nationally, marking an unwelcome return to national testing for the first time since Wales dropped SATs in 2004.
+The literacy and numeracy framework (LNF) is now statutory for pupils in Wales from reception to year 9, with assessment against the LNF a requirement since September 2014.
+Data from the tests is collected and analysed nationally, marking an unwelcome return to national testing for the first time since Wales dropped SATs in 2004.
 The NUT is fundamentally opposed on educational grounds to testing of this type and has repeatedly raised its concerns at Ministerial level.

-The reading and numeracy tests were introduced in May, and from September improving literacy and numeracy must be part of all subjects – not just English, Welsh and maths – from ages five to 14.
+The reading and numeracy tests were introduced in May 2013, with improving literacy and numeracy made statutory for all subjects – not just English, Welsh and maths – from ages five to 14.
 The Union is, of course, committed to ensuring our children get the best education, but NUT Cymru Secretary David Evans has expressed concern that teachers are being asked “to do more with less”.
-Welsh schools are already battling a funding gap of around £700 a year between pupils in Wales and their counterparts in England.
-And the Welsh Government’s decision to withdraw two planned Inset days, just as the LNF and numerous other initiatives are being introduced, leaves schools and teachers even more stretched.
+Welsh schools are already battling a funding gap of £604 a year between pupils in Wales and their counterparts in England according to the latest available figures.

-The Union is worried about the workload implications for members of introducing the LNF and the associated testing, alongside other initiatives, without adequate time for training and preparation.
-We have written to Education Minister Leighton Andrews requesting meaningful discussion about the impact these measures will have on our members and urging him to reconsider.
-Additionally, we have already had discussions with those charged with implementing the testing regime and have secured confirmation that teachers will not be required to either administer, mark, , input data or undertake any administrative function associated with the tests.
+The Union remains worried about the workload implications for members in delivering the LNF and the associated testing, alongside other initiatives, without adequate time for training and preparation.
+We have raised these concerns with the Education Minister.
+Additionally, we have continued to have discussions with those charged with implementing the testing regime in future regarding the content and delivery of the tests.